supremestranger/leoecs-physics/README.md

 # Events
 When Unity Physics event is raised, the `EcsPhysicsEventsEmitter` creates a new entity-event with a specific component like `OnCollisionEnterEvent` or `OnTriggerStayEvent`.

-The component contains various amount on fields based on the event.
+The event component has various amount on fields based on the event.

 ### OnCollision
 ```csharp